ariendeau-usgs/Boiler/README.markdown

 >Boiler helps start good web practices which is with the structure.

 Boiler is for OSX and linux users with Ruby 1.8.7 or higher.
-Sorry windows.

 It downloads the common used libraries and files for you.